 Using specific names, as in the first example, can become complicated if your working situation changes; you quit the fast food restaurant and become a server at another restaurant.
 In the first example, you might need to create a new income account.
-Having the more generic heading of W2 employment ties the income to the related agreement and tax documents.
+The more generic heading of W2 employment ties the income to the related agreement and tax documents.

 - Account (the term category or source works as well): W2 employment, 1099 employment, fast food restaurant, dog walking, and so on.

-- Amount: How much was received.
+- Amount: How much was received?

-- Date: The day the money was received.
+- Date: The day money was received.

 In this case, the previous entry will go into an asset account; let’s say this person gets paid in cash:

-Let’s say this person needs to pay rent, that’s a different account in our chart of accounts; specifically an expense account.
-Expenses are when we give money to a third-party; the opposite of income:
+Let’s say this person needs to pay rent; that’s a different account in our chart of accounts, specifically an expense account.
+Expenses are when we give money to a third party, the opposite of income:

 - Account: The rent expense account.